 They Know What They’re Doing

-The family behind Succulent Market has been growing succulents for around five decades, so they know what they’re doing.
+The family behind this beautiful Succulent Market has been growing succulents for around five decades, so they know what they’re doing.
 They grow these plants in their own greenhouses and they grow them to be tough and to have the best and most vibrant colors.

 Shipping Problems Are Minimized